 Realization of the net deferred tax assets is dependent on factors including future reversals of existing taxable temporary differences and adequate future taxable income, exclusive of reversing deductible temporary differences and tax loss or credit carry forwards.
-As of December 31, 2017 and 2018, valuation allowances were provided against deferred tax assets in entities which were in a three-year cumulative loss position.
+As of December 31, 2018 and 2019, valuation allowances were provided against deferred tax assets in entities which were in a three-year cumulative loss position and not forecasting profits in the near future.